xieyj17/ProjectEuler/README.md

 # ProjectEuler

-I am learning Julia recently, and had a lot of fun to practice with ProjectEuler.
+I am learning Julia recently, and had a lot of fun practicing with ProjectEuler.

 Right now this repo serves as a code bank for myself.